-Le Flâneur is a student association whose purpose is to create and publish a Rennes city guide which is distributed free of charge to residents on the day of the launch, at the place de la Mairie every year in November.
+Le Flâneur is a student association whose purpose is to create and publish a Rennes city guide which is distributed free of charge to residents at the place de la Mairie every year in November.
 This practical & ethical guide is available in both paper and digital format via the website and has a strong presence on social networks.

 This booklet groups together the best places to discover in Rennes, promoting the city, its retailers and the region, free of charge!